dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-upsscu/README.md

     --proxy <[user:password@]host:port>   specify host and port of the HTTP Proxy to tunnel the DICOM
                                           connection.
- -r <[seq/]attr>                          Specify return key for
+ -r <attr>                                Specify return key for
                                           --operation get.
 Key can be
                                           specified by keyword or tag
                                           value (in hex), e.g.
-                                          NumberOfStudyRelatedSeries or
+                                          WorklistLabel or 00741202.
-                                          00201206.
     --reason <reason>                     Specify Reason of Request
                                           Cancellation of UPS.
     --reason-code <code>                  Specify Reason Code in format